khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # GPUs

 ~~Get an RTX GPU, I want to see people suffer as they slowly realize that they don't even have support in HighSierra.
 Let the Nvidia fans die a slow and painful death, let this be a reminder to never cross our lord and saviour Tim Apple~~
 If you don't want a headache, stay away from all Nvidia GPUs that aren't Kepler based.
-Currently(and likely forever), Turing and Volta GPUs have no support whatsoever in any version of macOS while Pascal and Maxwell have their support stopping in High Sierra while also requiring WebDrivers so they're not native GPUs.
+Currently(and likely forever), Turing and Volta GPUs have no support whatsoever in any version of macOS while Pascal and Maxwell have their support stopping in High Sierra while also requiring WebDrivers so they're not native GPUs(this is important because that means another point of failure)

 >  B-b-but are the drivers out yet?